Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 1. Pops a tuple `tuple` from the data stack.
 2. Pushes each of the fields in `tuple` to the stack in reverse order (so that the 0th item in the tuple ends up on top of the stack).
+3. Pushes `len`, the length of the tuple, to the data stack.

 ### Field